WeGoWireless/homeassistant-godaddy-ddns-ipv6/README.md

-# GoDaddy DDNS IPv6 for Home Assistant
+# DDNS Updater IPv6 for Home Assistant

 Automatically updates a GoDaddy AAAA DNS record using the current IPv6 address from a selected Home Assistant network interface.